The French-Speaking Church

 The Reformation Study Bible

 The Reformation Study Bible helps to deepen Christians’ study of God’s Word.
-We have now identified a highly qualified translation team to make this trusted resource available in French.
+We have identified a highly qualified translation team to make this trusted resource available in French and work is underway.
 A sample of the French Reformation Study Bible can be viewed here.

-The Reformation Study Bible would be one of the most significant works translated into French since the time of the Reformation itself, and this resource is much anticipated by French-speaking people.
+The Reformation Study Bible will be one of the most significant works translated into French since the time of the Reformation itself, and this resource is much anticipated by French-speaking people.

 As with the English edition, the French Reformation Study Bible will have more than 1.1 million words of verse-by-verse commentary and topical explanations, maps and visual aids, trusted contributions from seventy-five distinguished scholars, theological summaries from R.C.
 Sproul, and nearly two thousand years of creeds, confessions, and catechisms.
 As R.C.
 Sproul said, “The light of the Reformation was the light of the Bible.”
 The same is true today.